-1. In this Agreement, extra-curricular programs and activities include all those that are beyond the provincially prescribed and locally determined curricula of the school district.

-2. Extra-curricular activities are assumed by a teacher on a voluntary basis.
+- 1. In this Agreement, extra-curricular programs and activities are defined as those activities which extend beyond the normal school day and beyond provincial/district curricula and programs. - 2.
+Extra-curricular activities are assumed by a teacher on a voluntary basis.
 The Board and the CCTA recognize that extra-curricular activities are an integral part of the school program and encourage teachers' participation in such activities.
 Each school staff shall identify annually in September a range of extra-curricular activities it is desirable and practical to offer and teachers will be asked to identify those they are prepared to sponsor.
 The Board shall have the right to make arrangements to provide activities for which teacher sponsors are not available.

 The Board shall not direct that extra-curricular activities be performed nor shall the CCTA take action to limit or withdraw extra-curricular activities during the life of this agreement.
+Extra-curricular activities shall not form any part of a job description, posting, or evaluation of employee.

-3. Any teacher engaged in extra-curricular activities approved by the Board shall be acting in the employ of the Board.
+- 3. Any teacher engaged in extra-curricular activities approved by the Board shall be acting in the employ of the Board. - 4.
+Extra-curricular activities shall not form any part of a job posting's description.